Easy Guide to Opening a Swimming Pool for the Season

 Step 7: Balance chemical levels

 The water chemistry in your swimming pool may not be too bad if you have regularly tested it during the colder months.
-If not, there’s no need to worry as it won’t take long to settle these levels once again.
+If not, there’s no need to worry, as it won’t take long to settle these levels again.
 If this is your first time opening a pool, you may want to purchase the following pool chemicals:

 • Chlorine